yoctopuce/yoctolib_js/README.txt

-Documentation/       API Reference, in HTML and PDF format Examples/            Directory with sample code for each device Sources/             Source code of the high-level library (in Javascript)
+Documentation/       API Reference, in HTML and PDF format Examples/            Directory with sample code for each device Sources/             Source code of the high-level library (in Javascript) FILES.txt            List of files contained in this archive RELEASE.txt          Release notes

-In order to use the Javascript library, you will probably need to download as well the VirtualHub software for your OS.
+In order to use the Javascript library, you will probably need to download as well the VirtualHub software for your OS (unless you intend to connect directly to a YoctoHub-Ethernet or a YoctoHub-Wireless).

 For more details, refer to the documentation specific to each product, which includes sample code with explanations, and a programming reference manual.